flutter/website/src/docs/get-started/codelab-web.md

 ```

 This method updates the `_formProgress` field based on the
-number of non-empty text fields.
+the number of non-empty text fields.

 </li>